AnujaLawankar/SVG-Logo-Maker/README.md

 ## Description

-1. "SVG-Logo-Maker" is used to generated logo for the websites.
+1. "SVG-Logo-Maker" is used to generate logo for the websites.
 2. "SVG-Logo-Maker" used application prompts  to generate logo on the based of color, shape and text provided by user.
-3. "SVG-Logo-Maker" generated logo based on some condition like, only  3 characters are accepted as logo-text, All colors are accepted for text-color and shape color, But the only four shapes are accepted in SVG logo maker.
+3. "SVG-Logo-Maker" generate logo based on some condition like, only  3 characters are accepted as logo-text, All colors are accepted for text-color and shape color, But the only four shapes (Circle,Rectangle,square,triangle) are accepted in SVG logo maker.
-4. The logo file is generated and named as logo.svg in SVG-logo-Maker directory.
+4. The logo file is generate and named as logo.svg in SVG-logo-Maker directory.

 ## Steps I followed:-